 After a construction accident, injured workers may face financial stress and physical pain.
 The medical bills may be high and, in some cases, injuries can result in the inability to return to work.

-If you or a loved one has suffered injuries from a construction accident, you may be able to file an injury claim to receive compensation for your injuries.
+If you or a loved one has suffered injuries from a construction accident, you may be able to file a claim to receive compensation for your injuries.

 Why Contact a Construction Accident Attorney?

 Multiple variables are taken into account after a workplace accident.
 If an injured individual decides to file a lawsuit for their injuries without speaking to an attorney, they may end up settling for a lesser amount of compensation than they deserve.

 There are state and federal laws that can affect your case.
 Without a knowledgeable attorney to help you understand how those laws might impact your accident case, it can be difficult to file a compensation claim.

 Once an injured individual contacts our firm in Massachusetts, we will begin to investigate their claim.